simontdobson/roblox-minecraft-screentime/README.md

 Listen for Windows processes associated with Roblox or Minecraft starting up and/or ending Setup windows scheduler task to stop process once time limit has expired.
 Allows separate time periods in minutes to be set for morning and afternoon.
-These limits are set in Windows registry
+These limits are set in Windows registry and may be set remotely using web interface (see roblox-web repo)

 Use mofcomp to install the .mof files vbs files must be present under c:\scripts